w-m/WMGenericCollection/Conversion/README.md

 The output can be customized with the static strings that can be found in `implementation.py` and `substitutions.py`, for example the class name prefix that is currently WMGeneric (`ADD_PREFIX`).

-Converting catgories to Cocoa collections
+Converting catgories of Cocoa collections
 =========================================

-It is possible to create the macros with methods that are defined in custom categories.
+It is possible to create the templates containing methods that are defined in custom categories.
 An example how this is done is found in `Collections/User created category`.

 All the input of convert.py is concatenated, so you can just call `./convert.py NSArray.h NSArray+Map.h`.
-In this example, ` ADD_PREFIX` was changed so that multiple macros of the same class can exist in one project.
+In this example, `ADD_PREFIX` was changed to WMGenericFunctional, so that multiple macros of the same class can exist in one project without name collision.

 Converting non-standard collections
 ===================================